microsoft/LightGBM/docker/README.md

 ## Running the Python-package Сontainer

-Build the container, for python users:
+Build the container, for Python users:

     ```
     mkdir lightgbm-docker